 Stolen Hours Update

-I have learned first-hand why it takes artists years at times to complete a project.
-Because it’s my first photo book and exhibit, I’m extra particular about having it just right.
+I have learned first-hand why it takes artists years sometimes to complete a project—a battle against self-perceived perfection.
+But because Stolen Hours is my first photo book and exhibit, I’m super particular about having it just right.

 Initially, I was going to have a collection where half of the collection was in color and the other half in black & white.
-I’ve decided to make the entire collection in black & white.
+I’ve decided now to make the entire collection black & white.
 I have an inexplicable love for black & white photography.
-That doesn’t mean I will work exclusively in black & white.
-I just want to do Stolen Hours in black & white.
+That doesn’t mean that on future projects I will work exclusively in black & white.
+I just want to do Stolen Hours in black & white, for I think it gives the images a more powerful visual impact.

-I’m super excited about the ideas and concepts—all which combine to express the essence of the project: Black spirituality in Black culture.
-The biggest thing to get right is how the images convey or evoke a particular aspect of Black spirituality.
+Nonetheless I’m super excited about the ideas and concepts—all which combine to express the essence of the project: Black spirituality in Black culture.
+The biggest thing to get right is how the images convey and evoke particular aspects of Black spirituality.
+I feel a responsibility to my ancestors and my mother to do a wonderful job.

-Black spirituality being a vibe and feeling phenomenon forces me to be extremely creative with depictions of the emotion, ritual, and one’s relationship with the Divine.
+Black spirituality being a phenomenon of intangible forces urges me to be extremely creative with depictions of the emotions, rituals, and one’s relationship with the Divine.

 It’s coming together.
 I’m working toward a Summer 2027 deadline with my exhibit aimed for Fall 2027.
 Let’s work.